cobwebch/external_import/Documentation/Installation/Index.rst

 hopefully help you get a better picture of what is possible with External Import and how different properties can be combined.

+:ref:`Custom steps <administration-general-tca-properties-customsteps>` can now receive an array of arbitrary parameters.

 .. _installation-upgrade-500-breaking-changes: